h2oai/h2o-llmstudio/documentation/docs/tutorials/tutorial-1a/tutorial-1a.md

 ## Step 4: Evaluate experiment

-Once the new experiment created successfully, click the name of the experiment, to see the experiment tabs that provide details and different aspects of your experiment.
-For more information about the experiment tabs, see [Experiment tabs](../../guide/experiments/view-an-experiment.md#experiment-tabs)
+After successfully creating the new experiment, click on the experiment name to access the experiment tabs.
+These tabs provide detailed information and insights into various aspects of your experiment.
+For more information about the experiment tabs, see [Experiment tabs](../../guide/experiments/view-an-experiment.md#experiment-tabs).

 ![Evaluate experiment](evaluate-experiment.png)